sci-visus/NLPModelExplorer/README.md

     All required data files are in the repo.
 After 100 epoches training, the model and log will be saved into the paths specified.

 ### 2. Sentence Perturbation
   The purpose of this section is to replace nouns in a sentence with synonyms and antonyms and observe how the model predict.
-Given premise and hypothesis, only hypothesis sentences will be perturbed while premise sentence will be duplicated.
+Given premise and hypothesis, only hypothesis sentence will be perturbed while premise sentence will be duplicated (to make sure 1 premise and 1 hypothesis per example).
   - Simply run this command:
     `python sentence_perturbation.py ../data/snli_1.0/src-dev.txt ../data/snli_1.0/targ-dev.txt`
     Then perturbed files are `../data/snli_1.0/src-dev.txt.perturbed` and `../data/snli_1.0/targ-dev.txt.perturbed`